WLOGSolutions/RSuite/docs/rsuite_cli_installation.md

 # How to install RSuite CLI

 RSuite CLI is command line api to functionalities RSuite package provides.
-It also provides some intergration features (with docker e.g.) based on RSuite functionalities.
+It also provides some integration features (with docker e.g.) based on RSuite functionalities.

-RSuite CLI is just simple command line shell with enchanged arguments parsing and help system (and bash completion configuration for bash).
+RSuite CLI is just simple command line shell with enhanced arguments parsing and help system (and bash completion configuration for bash).
-It internally performes some environment checks (like detection there R is installed on Windows) and calls R to get access to RSuite.
+It internally performs some environment checks (like detection there R is installed on Windows) and calls R to get access to RSuite.

 RSuite and RSuite calling code are platform independent but RSuite CLI depends on platform: on Windows it is cmd script on Linuxes it is bash script.

-To make start of joney with RSuite CLI as easier as possible we prepared installation packages for you.
+To make start of journey with RSuite CLI as easier as possible we prepared installation packages for you.
 Herein we discuss how they can be installed on each supported platform.
 You can download them from [R Suite Download](http://rsuite.io/RSuite_Download.php).

 ## Windows installation